jdp/gluestick/README.markdown

 See the correspondence? `$glue->user->friends` maps itself to `http://api.getglue.com/v1/user/friends`.

-Query string parameters are passed through an array as the first argument.
+Query string parameters are passed through an array as the first argument. **That's all you need to know.**

 ## About